Giveth/givbacks-scripts/README.md

 # GIVback Scripts

-This repository contains the scripts required to calculate GIVback rewards.
+This repository contains the scripts required to calculate the GIVback rewards.

 ## Requirements